Yandex Cloud

 • Source: Security group

-• Security group: If your cluster and VM are in the same security group, select Current (Self).
+• Security group: If your cluster and VM share the same security group, select Current (Self).
 Otherwise, specify the VM security group.

-A separate rule is created for each port.
+Create a separate rule for each port.

-For example, you can set the following rules for a VM:
+For example, you can set the following rules for your VM:

 • For incoming traffic: